-Tooth decay affects more than 96% of Americans by the time adults turn 65.
+Tooth decay has been affecting more Americans by the time adults turn 65.
 It is also the most chronic childhood disease in America.
 The condition of your teeth and gums can significantly affect your overall health.
 You may already be aware that without proper care, your mouth can develop oral infections, tooth decay and gum disease.

 Regular dentist visits for exams and professional cleanings are a crucial part of dental maintenance.
 Luckily, at Dental Select, we’ve got your back.
 We all know that he best way to take care of your teeth is proper maintenance, and Dental Select’s dental plans cover more than preventative costs, which include two professional cleanings each year, as well as exams.

 The sooner children begin regular dental check-ups, the healthier their mouths will stay throughout their lives.
 See some of our commonly asked questions regarding children’s dental health here.

 Proper brushing is done at a 45-degree angle to the gums.
 Gently brush back and forth, covering all surfaces, for at least two minutes.

 Dental care can be problematic to your health and also costly if not taken care of.
 With a Dental Select plan, we make care affordable, so that you can have a well-established Dental care plan to protect yourself for the years to come.

 Many adults are at risk for a number of health problems, including: heart, disease, diabetes, mouth cancer, pneumonia and stroke.
 Understanding the connection between dental hygiene and overall health is the first crucial step to protecting yourself from these conditions.